DaisyDurand/Secure-Web-Design-Implementation/README.md

    * Subscription/Resource Group: Azure subscription 1/RedTeam
    * Name: cyberpulseperspectives
    * Publish: Select "Code"
-   * Runtime Stack: Select "PHP 8.0"
+   * Runtime Stack: Select "PHP 8.2"
    * Operating system: Select "Linux"
-   * Region: Select the same region.
+   * Region: Australia East

+ The web app is called "cyberpulseperspectives" and is created within the "RedTeam" resource group under "Azure subscription 1".
+The web app is configured to publish code and uses PHP 8.2 as it's runtime stack.
+This runs on the backend.
+It operates on a Linux-based operating system and is hosted in the Australia East region for optimal performance and accessiblity.
+This setup provides a robust platform for hosting and managing PHP-based web applications securely on the Azure cloud infrastructure.

-5. For the App Service Plan:
+3. For the App Service Plan:
    * Under "Pricing Plan", select "Create New" and then enter "project1plan".
    * Select "Basic B1", and then click "Select"

-6. Select the "Review + Create" tab.
-7. Select "Create" at the bottom of the screen to create your web app.
-8. Select "Go to Resource" after the app has been created to find the app.
-9. Select the app.
+4. Select the app.
 A menu of available options will appear on the left-hand side of the app.
 Select "Custom domains".
    This is where you will find your unique IP address.
 A free domain name has been created and the domain is now acessible on the internet.
 ### Part 2 - This is Where The Container is Deployed on The Web App
 **Note**: A Docker container was previously added to Docker Hub.
-1. Open Azure cloud Shell by clicking on the shell logo in the tool bar.
-This will be at the top right of the screen.
+1. Open Azure cloud Shell.
 2. Configured the web app with the provided container.
 3. The container has been added and the domain is now accessible.
 ### Part 3 - Designing The Web Application